thoughtbot/maintaining-open-source-projects/book/03-git.md

 * What effects does the patch have?

 Note the absence of a “what is” type of question.
-We have the git log for that already, it speaks for itself.
+We have the git log for that already; it speaks for itself.

 Tim Pope meta-describes [a good message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)